Saturday, October 11, 2014

 Halloween's Ancient Roots

-It's Halloween!
-For the third of my Halloween blogs I have bits and pieces about ghosts, goblins, and things that go bump in the night.
-Starting with the ancient origins of the Halloween holiday and then a bit about Jack O'Lanterns.
+I've collected several bits and pieces about ghosts, goblins, and things that go bump in the night that I'd like to share with you—starting with the ancient origins of the Halloween holiday and then a bit of Jack O'Lantern trivia.

 The roots of Halloween date back 2000 years to the ancient Celtic festival of Samhain (pronounced sow-in, rhymes with cow).
 The Celts lived in what is now Ireland, United Kingdom, and northern France.
 They celebrated their new year on November 1, the day marking the end of summer and the harvest and the beginning of the dark winter.
 They believed that on the night before the new year, the boundary between the worlds of the living and the dead wasn't clearly defined.
 On the night of October 31 they celebrated Samhain, a time when they believed the ghosts of the dead returned to earth.